xorbitsai/xorbits/doc/source/user_guide/logging.rst

 Log to stderr
 -------------
-The default log level for stderr is set to ``WARNING`` to to limit the amount of log output.
+The default log level for stderr is set to ``WARNING`` to limit the amount of log output.

 In a :ref:`local deployment <deployment_local>`, you can modify the log level and format before initializing Xorbits as follows: